EGO4D/ego-exo4d-egopose/handpose/data_preparation/README.md

     --ego4d_data_dir <ego4d-out-dir> \
     --gt_output_dir <gt-output-dir>
 ```
-comment: some take videos are not present duw to previous inconsistency
+comment: some take videos are not present due to previous inconsistency
-comment: need to double-check with the undistortion orientation
 comment: need to explain the orientation somewhere
 comment: need a visualization code here
 comment: need a script for to rotate the image and the annotations (2D+3D) to the regular orientation